-One of four medical schools in the University of Texas System, UT Southwestern Medical Center is one of the world’s top research facilities in the biomedical science field and a multifaceted academic medical institution, nationally recognized for excellence in educating physicians, scientists, and other health care professionals.
-The medical center comprises three degree-granting institutions:
+One of six medical schools in the University of Texas System, UT Southwestern Medical Center is one of the world's top research facilities in the biomedical science field and a multifaceted academic medical institution, nationally recognized for excellence in educating physicians, scientists, and other health care professionals.
+UT Southwestern trains over 2,000 clinical residents and fellows annually.
+The medical center comprises four degree-granting institutions:

 - UT Southwestern Medical School

 - UT Southwestern Graduate School of Biomedical Sciences

 Most of the clinical fellowship training happens within the Children’s Health System main campus in Dallas.
 Children’s is one of the largest pediatric providers in the nation and the primary pediatric teaching facility for UT Southwestern.
 It is the only academic hospital in North Texas dedicated exclusively to the comprehensive care of children from birth to age 18 and provides care in more than 25 pediatric subspecialties.
 Children’s is a major pediatric kidney, liver, intestine, heart, and bone marrow transplant center, and has the only designated Level I trauma center for pediatrics in the Southwest.